 Video isn’t just a tool for marketing anymore.
-These days, innovative companies are using video to enhance just about every part of their businesses, from training and onboarding to corporate communications and flipped meetings.
+These days, innovative companies are using video to enhance just about every part of their businesses, from training and onboarding to corporate communications and capturing meetings.

 Within the enterprise, sales organizations have also begun to use video to impact their top line.
 The use of video for sales enablement has grown sharply as more enterprises look to implement tools that can improve their sales team’s ability to stand out among competitors.